LS-Instruments/WebSocket-Actor/README.md

 -   "On Message.vi"
 -   "On Drop.vi"

 The subscriber actor can program the required action for the corresponding event.

 ### WebSocket Server-Service Enqueuer Msg.lvclass

 This abstract message is used either by the **WebSocket Server Manager** actor or by the **WebSocket Server** actor to send the just launched/added Server/Service Enqueuer to the subscriber actor requesting the operation.
 Each subscriber actor requesting the operation should subclass this message and then override the Do.vi wherein the Server/Service Enqueuer can be read from the suitable abstract message property and stored in the subscriber actor.

 ## Errors
 All custom error generated by this library are forwarded to the appropriate subscriber actor to be handled by the "Handle Error" method.
 If such method is not overridden by the subscriber actor, the actor will stop when the subscribed actor generates an errors.
 All the errors generated the connection level will result

 The custom errors defined by this library are the following:

-### 512000: The WebSocket connection dropped for unknown reasons.**
+### 512000: The WebSocket connection dropped for unknown reasons.

 This error is generated when the connection is dropped for an unknown reason most likely related to problems with the TCP/IP connection.
-In such cases a "Drop" type "WebSocket Connection Handler Msg" concrete message will be fired, allowing the subscriber (either a to a "WebSocket Client" actor or a "WebSocket Server" actor) to react to this situation by overriding the Drop method within the message concrete implementation.
+In such cases a "Drop" type "WebSocket Connection Handler Msg" concrete message will be fired, allowing the subscriber (either a to a "WebSocket Client" actor or TO a "WebSocket Service" actor) to react to this situation by overriding the Drop method within the message concrete implementation.
 Please note that if the Keepalive system is activated and a peer doesn't reply within the specified timeout, no error is generated.
 Rather, only the "Drop" type message is fired.

 ### 512001: The WebSocket Server could not establish a connection to the peer for unknown reasons.

-This error is generated by the "WebSocket Server" actor when he is not able to establish a connection to the WebSocket client.
+This error is generated by the "WebSocket Server" actor when it is not able to establish a connection to the WebSocket client.
 In such cases the is presumed that the "WebSocket Server" actor is still able to establish new connections if requested.

 ### 512002: The WebSocket Server listener could not be created.
 Server is going to stop.
 This is generated upon a "WebSocket Server" actor launch in case a TCP/IP listener cannot be created.
-In such case the Actor will stop.
+In such case the "WebSocket Server" actor will stop.

 ### 512003: The WebSocket Server listener became invalid for unknown reasons.
 The WebSocket Server is not accepting the definition of any new server.

 This is generated within the lifetime of a "WebSocket Server" actor when the TCP/IP listener becomes invalid.
-In such case the Actor will not stop, but will not be accepting the addition of any new service from the subscriber.
+In such case the "WebSocket Server" actor will not stop, but will not be accepting the addition of any new services from the subscriber.

 ### 512004: The WebSocket Server is not accepting the definition of any new service.
-In case one tries to add a service to a "WebSocket Server" actor that stopped to accept the addition of new services (see Error 512004) the subscriber demanding an addition will receive this error.
+In case one tries to add a service to a "WebSocket Server" actor that stopped accepting the addition of new services (see Error 512003) the subscriber demanding an addition will receive this error.

 # API